Sunilpore/FlutterBasics/my_flutter_app/README.md

      vertical y-axis consider as a crossAxisAlignment
    - In Column ,vertical y-axis consider as a mainAxisAlignment and horizontal x-axis consider as a crossAxisAlignment

+8. Add Expanded Widget
+  It is similar to FlexBox in web and LinearLayout in Native Android